 We love having Brendan as a valued member of the 180 Medical family.
 It’s awesome to see the positive impact he makes through sharing his personal experiences and helping families, caregivers, clinicians, and children.

-180 Medical is a leading nationwide provider of intermittent catheters, ostomy products, and incontinence supplies.
+180 Medical is a leading nationwide provider of intermittent catheters and ostomy products.
 Our goal is to turn lives around with top-quality supplies and caring service on which our customers can rely.
 Contact us today to find out how we can help you with your or your loved one’s product needs.